OpenChain-Project/Online-Self-Certification-Web-App/README.md

 The back end Internationalization uses Java's built in support for localization.
 The message resource files are located in the resources directory.
 The messages_xx.properties files contain there translations where xx is the language for the translation.

+To add a language:
+1. Add a new translation JSON file in the `WebContent/resources/locales/[lang]/translation` directory where `[lang]` is the IETF RFC 5646 language tag
+2. Add a new translation `messages_[lang].properties` file in the resource directory where `[lang]` is the IETF RFC 5646 language tag
+3. Add the language to the JavaScript file ...

 Please feel free to test this code, submit issues, and help make Self-Certification around the OpenChain Specification easier for everyone.